 But even with the proper snowmobile emergency gear on board, you may need help.
 So be sure you have the communications apparatus to get it.
 But for anyone riding in Quebec, be aware that there are large areas are not served by 911 emergency service.
 This means that snowmobilers can’t always count on quick medical assistance and air transport in times of need.
 So for medical emergencies, I suggest signing up for inexpensive protection from Airmedic.
 For as little as $30 for ten days, residents and non-residents can buy peace of mind if a snowmobiling adventure gone wrong.

 Snowmobile Emergency Gear Suggestions

 Here are some suggested items to carry with you while snowmobiling.
-Depending on your riding situation, it’s your decision what to carry with you and which ones should be carried personally or within your group.
+Depending on your riding situation, it’s your decision what to carry with you.
+Or what could be carried within your group.
 By the time you get to the end of this, you’ll be wondering where to put it all.
-That’s why I always keep mine packed in LinQ System day bags that stay on my snow machine for every ride, no matter how long or short!
+That’s why I always keep mine packed in LinQ System day bags.
+They stay on my snow machine for every ride, no matter how long or short!

 Suggested Individual Snowmobile Emergency Gear

 Items that each rider should carry at all times…

 - Personal first aid kit